2004 Pennsylvania House of Representatives election: Predictions

+Overview

 Special elections

 A special election for the 99th legislative district was held on March 18, 2003, following the December 2002 death of Leroy M. Zimmerman.
 Republican Gordon Denlinger easily defeated Democrat Bernadette C. Johnson to keep the seat in Republican hands.

 A special election for the 168th legislative district was held on June 17, 2003, following the March 2003 death of Matthew J. Ryan.
 Republican Tom Killion easily defeated Democrat William A. Thomas to keep the seat in Republican hands.

 A special election for the 44th legislative district was held on June 17, 2003, following the election of John Pippy to the Pennsylvania Senate.
 Republican Mark Mustio defeated Democrat Frederich Liechti to keep the seat in Republican hands.

 A special election for the 3rd legislative district was held on July 22, 2003, following the May 2003 death of Karl Boyes.
 Republican Matthew W. Good easily defeated Democrat Brian C. McGrath to take the seat.

 A special election for the 109th legislative district was held on January 27, 2004, following the election of John Gordner to the Pennsylvania Senate.
 Republican David R. Millard defeated Democrat Paul Reichart to keep the seat in Republican hands.

 A special election for the 152nd legislative district was held on March 9, 2004, following the January 2004 death of Roy Cornell.
 Republican Susan Cornell easily defeated Democrat Ross Schriftmann to keep the seat in Republican hands.